The Product Compass

 • After saving a prompt, you can use prompt_id + version in Responses API calls.
 This gives you a full prompt versioning and control over how prompt versions are deployed.

 • Those “conversation threads” do not persist long-term.
-A common piece of information I found was 30 days.
-So for persistent threads, you still might want to use Threads API or use a custom database.
+Most sources say around 30 days.
+So for persistent threads, you still might want to use Threads API or build a custom database.

 LLM APIs Comparison